uthcode/learntosolveit/source/index.rst

    contain the root `toctree` directive.

 Programming Languages
 ---------------------

-`Learn To Solve It`_ helps you learn programming in a straight forward way.
+`Learn To Solve It`_ helps you learn Computer Science and Programing in a straight forward way.

 Collection of good problems and solutions from various high quality reference materials.
 The programs can be run directly on `ideone`_ sandbox.

-Please help us improve this website by adding programs, improving explanations and collaborating via `Github`_ pull requests, which is possible directly from these pages.
+Improvements to website can be submitted via `Github`_ pull requests.

 **Reference Books**